 (or not) Of Medical Diagnoses

-Yet in the meantime, Case Studies will have to do.
-Ignoring the anecdotal (personal experience) stories of so many people makes NO sense at all.
+In the meantime, Case Studies can be highly instructive, even if not 100%.
+Ignoring the anecdotal (personal experience) stories of so many people, including physicians, makes NO sense at all.
 After all, as Robert Mendelsohn, author of Confessions of a Medical Heretic, pointed out, in most “orthodox” medical practices, the bottom line is, very often, asking how the patient feels after treatment.

-Hopefully listening to Doctor Sarno Back Pain Relief w/ Joe Polish will help you decide if it’s something you should pursue.
-(As if any modality offered by orthodox, alternative or complementary medicine works all the time either.) …
+Hopefully listening to Doctor Sarno Back Pain Relief with Joe Polish will help you decide if it’s something you should look into or pursue.
+(As if any modality offered by orthodox, alternative or complementary medicine works all the time, every time, either.) …

 (NOTE: I make NO money off the sale of any of the books featured below.)